 Because different states have different requirements, it’s not possible to say what the minimum score you will need is.
-However, on the writing exam, scores range from 100 to 200 with most people scoring somewhere between 158 and 172.

 If you did not pass or did not receive a high enough score, you can make an appointment to retake the exam but you will need to wait 21 days from the date of your most recent attempt.
 Use that time to work on your essay-writing skills as well as time management to make sure you can complete the essays in the time frame provided.

 How Should I Prepare for the Praxis CASE Writing Exam?

 Your study plan should include weekly practice sessions where you recreate the conditions of the exam as closely as possible to write two essays.
 But to really succeed, you’ll want a good study guide that will help you develop a fail-proof method for knocking out a great essay in a short period of time.
 It’ll give you a rubric for identifying errors and weaknesses in your writing as well as help you improve the way you approach a topic and organize your thoughts into a coherent essay.

 After each practice essay, take the time to read through it and grade it: